Estlopacu/player-archive/README.md

 Node server uses [Expressjs](https://expressjs.com/).

 ## Starting
+To start first run `npm install` to install all required packages.

-To start the app use `npm run start` to run concurrently the dev server and API server.
+Run `npm run start` to run concurrently the dev server and API server.
 Remember to have free the ports `3000` and `4200` of your localhost.

 Start node server serving the API using `npm run startApiServer`.
 API url present on `http://localhost:3000/`, paths present on `./server/index.js`